adriendzt/docs/docs/02_index_Docker.md

 ## Create a new image
 We can use a running docker to create a new image.\
 `docker commit docker_name image_name_2`\
-That why, we can instanciate new docker from this image:
+That why, we can instantiate new docker from this image:
 ```yaml
 docker run --publish 2237:22/tcp --detach --name docker_name_2 image_name_2
 ```